 Aston Martin's new V8 Vantage is powered by a normally aspirated V-8 that makes a none-too-shabby 380 horsepower.
-The V8 Vantage also wears a sleek, windswept exterior that bears resemblance to Aston Martin's larger DB9 and Vanquish sports cars.
+The V8 Vantage wears a sleek, windswept exterior that bears resemblance to Aston Martin's larger DB9.

-As the least costly model in Aston Martin's lineup, the two-seat V8 Vantage competes with other sports cars in the $100,000 range.
-These include the Porsche 911 as well as Maserati's Coupe and GranSport.
-The V8 Vantage is currently available only with a six-speed manual, so automatic-transmission sports cars in this price range, such as the Mercedes-Benz SL-Class and Jaguar XK, are less likely to be cross-shopped.
+As the least costly Aston Martin, the two-seat V8 Vantage competes with other sports cars in the $100,000 range.
+These include the Porsche 911, the Maserati Coupe and the Maserati GranSport.
+The V8 Vantage is available with a six-speed manual or six-speed auto-manual transmission

 The V8 Vantage is built at Aston Martin's headquarters in Gaydon, England.